 - Taking it on headfirst builds momentum.
 Ever gotten psyched up for a game?
 Taking the leap builds the energy you need to spring into action.
 And that will carry you across the finish line to success.

-Want to eat better, train better, live better, be better?
+Want to embed the entrepreneurial spirit into your life?
 Pre-order Joe’s new book, The Spartan Way.